!, "zapcom"

 Produces

-The Nock generated by p
+The Nock generated by p.

 Discussion

-, followed by a test for equality, =(10 11)
+Don't confuse != with a negation, !, followed by a test for equality, =(10 11).

 Examples